xeho91/js-ast/pkgs/svelte-ast-print/README.md

 > import { parse } from "svelte/compiler";
 >
 > parse(code, { modern: true });
-> //          👆 Don't forget about this
+> //          👆 Don't forget about this!
 > ```
 >
 > You can omit it from [Svelte] `v6` - [source](https://github.com/sveltejs/svelte/blob/5a05f6371a994286626a44168cb2c02f8a2ad567/packages/svelte/src/compiler/index.js#L99-L100).